migreyes/hazelnut/README.md

 ### Basic `rake` tasks you’ll commonly use:

 `rake` to watch and update your HTML, Coffee and Sass.

-`rake build` to build a clean, compressed copy of the site.

 `rake view` builds a fresh copy of your site, then opens it locally.